Roopaish/evento/README.md

 > For event on click show recommendation which is written in python scripts.
 So, you must have python installed

+- pip install -r requirements.txt
+- then change PYTHON_EXECUTABLE_PATH="\path\to\python\executable" from env

+> or if want to run by creating virtual environment in python

-> Then, follow the step to run from virtual environment in python
+> Then, follow the step to run

 - python -m venv /path/to/new/virtual/environment